MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-A-Office-Secretary-Agriculture/part-1-Administrative-Regulations/subpart-P-Rules-Practice-Procedure-Governing-Formal-Rulemaking-Proceedings-Instituted-Secretary/section-1.802.md

 *Hearing clerk* means the Hearing Clerk, U.S. Department of Agriculture, Washington, DC

 *Judge* means any administrative law Judge appointed pursuant to 5 U.S.C.
-3105 and assigned to conduct the hearing.
+3105 or any presiding official appointed by the Secretary, and assigned to conduct the proceeding.

 *Party* means: